tchou93/OCR_PYTHON_P12/README.md

 2) Create new project, then import:
 - api_tests/postman/LOCAL TEST ENV.postman_environment.json
 - api_tests/postman/INTEGRATION TESTS.postman_collection.json
+3) Run the server from the project root
+$ cd src
+$ python manage.py runserver
-3) Run the collections and check the results
+4) Run the collections on postman and check the results
-*
 ```

 ## Informations about the database using for tests: